 Be very wary of pursuing drastic treatment for any spinal source if you have a history of local injury to the now chronically tight anatomical site.

 I know how uncomfortable that tight, stiff muscular feeling can be.
-I suffered from it for so many years and still deal with it daily.
-I especially get it in the outer aspect of the buttocks and into the rear of the hips.
-My neck is almost always practically frozen with chronic tightness.
+I suffered from it for so many years.
+I especially experienced it in the outer aspect of the buttocks and into the rear of the hips.
+My neck was almost always practically frozen with chronic tightness.